Robin Kay

 Research and expertise

-Research areas include:
+My research areas include:

 - Blended and flipped learning environments

-- Design, quality and effectiveness of video podcasts and online learning tools
+- Design, quality, and effectiveness of video podcasts and online learning tools

 - Scale development and research methodology